Gilbert Kennedy of Bargany and Ardstinchar

 Gilbert Kennedy of Bargany and Ardstinchar (c.
 1577 – 1601) was a Scottish landowner and murder victim.
-Kennedy had inherited a long-standing family feud with John Kennedy, 5th Earl of Cassilis, on the death of his father, Thomas Kennedy of Bargany.
+Kennedy had inherited a long-standing family feud with John Kennedy, 5th Earl of Cassillis, on the death of his father, Thomas Kennedy of Bargany.
 On 11 December 1601 he met the Earl and his followers at Pennyglen near Maybole and was murdered with a lance thrust in his back.

 Biography

 Gilbert Kennedy was the third son of Thomas Kennedy of Bargany and Agnes Montgomerie daughter of Hugh Montgomerie, 2nd Earl of Eglinton.
 Bargany Castle, demolished in the 17th century, was on the south side of the river Girvan in Dailly parish in Ayrshire.

 In the spring of 1597 Kennedy married Jean Stewart a daughter of the Andrew, Master of Ochiltree and Margaret Stewart, Mistress of Ochiltree.
 Jean was a maiden in the household of Anne of Denmark and her mother was a senior lady in waiting.
 They had a son Thomas and two daughters who died young.

 Two chronicles, possibly by the same author, state that James VI of Scotland arranged his marriage to a bride without a dowry to punish the family because Thomas Kennedy laird of Bargany had taken part in a riot in Edinburgh on 17 November 1596.
 The laird had appeared with others in the Tolbooth of Edinburgh and made a religious protest.
 The incident was regarded as a conflict between the gentlemen of the king's household known as "cubiculars" and the financial officers called the "Octavians".
 As the chronicles mention, after this disturbance Lord Lindsay of the Byres' property was forfeit, and Bargany was punished by a marriage that was to "the wreck of his house".

 However, what is known about the marriage contract and settlement contradicts the story found in the chronicles.
 James VI bought the bride clothes and paid for food and musicians at the wedding in Edinburgh.
 Anne of Denmark first tried to obtain Lord Lindsay's forfeit as a dowry for Jean Stewart.
 Then she arranged a loan for the dowry, asking Sir William Stewart of Traquair, Jean Stewart's brother-in-law who had protected the king on the day of the riot, to be a cautioner for the money.
 In 1615 the dowry or "tochter" money was still unpaid, and their son claimed the sum from Sir John Stewart of Traquair and his legal tutor Robert Stuart.
 In April 1615 the Privy Council of Scotland wrote to King James that Traquair ought not to be liable because Sir William had been following the queen's direction "whose commandment was ever unto him a law".
 The Privy Council noted that the king and queen were also cautioners and "personallie bound in the contract".
 In May, Anne of Denmark asked her lady-in-waiting Jean Ker, Countess of Roxburghe to write to her husband to intercede with James to the same effect, to pay what Traquair owed for the dowry.